paed01/bpmn-engine/API.md

 Creates a new Engine object where:

 - `options`: Optional object
-  - `source`: Bpmn definition source as String or Buffer
+  - `source`: Optional Bpmn definition source as String or Buffer
+  - `context`: Optional parsed moddle context object
   - `name`: Optional name of engine,
   - `moddleOptions`: Optional moddle parse options

+Options `source` and `context` are mutually exclusive.

 Moddle options can be used if an extension is required when parsing BPMN-source.
 The object will be passed on to the constructor of `bpmn-moddle`.
 See [camunda-bpmn-moddle][1] for example.